How Can Teens Gain Weight? Facts And Tips

 • Rapid weight gain in adolescents can also leave stretch marks on their body.

-• When you push your body to gain weight, you are putting it under a lot of stress.
+• The body comes under a lot of stress when it is pushed to gain weight drastically.
 Also, teenagers may not be able to sustain their ideal weight if they gain weight fast.

 Underweight teenagers should avoid eating too much protein